Bena6/my-aws-restart-journey/README.md

 - Point that domain to our S3 website

-**Amazon Route 53:** Provides DNS routing and domain management; integrates with ACM for HTTPS/TLS.
+**Amazon Route 53:** Provides DNS routing and domain management; it integrates with ACM for HTTPS/TLS.